Introduction

 Reading Like a Textbook

 Bad public speakers cling to their notes, ignoring the crowd’s mood.
 At a Burswood music night, a rigid talk clashed with 620 festive guests.
-Watch the audience’s vibe and tweak your tone—upbeat or calm—to keep your talk fresh and alive.
+Watch the audience’s vibe and tweak your tone, upbeat or calm, to keep your talk fresh and alive.

 Recycling Old Speeches

-Using the same talk everywhere is a slip-up bad public speakers make.
+Using the same talk everywhere is a slip-up that bad public speakers make.
 At a Swan Valley retreat, a generic speech bored 130 executives.
 Shape your message to fit the event, whether it’s a wedding or a work gig, to hit the right notes.

 Missing Mixed Crowds